 - It should be customized for each particular sort of workplace.
 Each organization or company is different.
 For example, a bank might have different dating guidelines than a supermarket.

 - It should address issues that arise between persons with different authority.
 For example, a CEO has more power than an office worker.
 This creates a form of power differential which is classical sexual harassment.
-However, the power play is also a very popular form of sexual expression.
+However, power play is also a very popular form of sexual expression.

 There have been happy consensual relationships that began between senior and junior workers in companies all over the world.
 With different levels of power in a working relationship, there is a high potential for abuse.

-By establishing practical, ethical and transparent policies, there is space for connections to happen between consenting adults while ensuring protocols and practices to protect junior workers from unwanted attention.
+By establishing practical, ethical, and transparent policies, there is space for connections to happen between consenting adults while ensuring protocols and practices to protect junior workers from unwanted attention.